Our commitment to collaboration

 • 2017 to present

-ASI works collaboratively with APSCA on a range of auditor certification matters and team members from both organisations have participated in each other’s reviews and oversight processes of implementation systems.
+APSCA and ASI work collaboratively on a range of auditor certification matters and team members from both organisations have participated in each other’s reviews and oversight processes of implementation systems.

 ASI is a listed APSCA Supporter.